VidithPhillips/radiology-benchmark-provenance-atlas/README.md

 This repository provides four main outputs:

-1. **Canonical benchmark registry logic** — Benchmark-centered representation of radiology datasets organized into canonical datasets, derived resources, and broader benchmark families.
+1. **Canonical benchmark registry** — Benchmark-centered representation of radiology datasets organized into canonical datasets, derived resources, and broader benchmark families.
 2. **Model registry** — List of public models included in the final atlas.
 3. **Evidence-scored atlas edge list** — Model–dataset links recovered from public sources, labeled by confidence and evidence type.
 4. **Family-level and dataset-level summaries** — Aggregated views of the final atlas for manuscript reporting and downstream reuse.